Pricing and hedging of SOFR derivatives: Introduction

-In the United States, the Alternatives Reference Rate Committee (ARRC) announced the Treasury repo financing rate, formally referred to as the Secured Overnight Financing Rate (SOFR), would be the most effective rate to replace LIBOR.
+On June 22, 2017, the Alternative Reference Rate Committee (ARRC) announced the Treasury repo financing rate, formally called the Secured Overnight Financing Rate (SOFR), would be a more robust {\it risk-free rate} (RFR) to replace the LIBOR.
 The SOFR is a backward-looking measure of the overnight repurchasing rate for Treasury securities and it has been published by the New York Federal Reserve since 2018.
-The SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.
-Each business day, the New York Fed publishes the SOFR at approximately 8:00 a.m.
-ET.
-As an extension of the Secured Overnight Financing Rate (SOFR), the SOFR Averages are compounded averages of the SOFR over rolling 30-, 90-, and 180-calendar day periods.
-It is worth mentioning that SOFR was also recently chosen to replace EFFR as the {\it Price Alignment Interest} (PAI).
-The PAI is the overnight cost of funding collateral, which is debited from the receiver and transferred to the payer to cover the loss of interest on posted collateral (\textit{variation margin}) in centrally cleared transactions.
-For convenience, the PAI for centrally cleared trades will be called the \textit{collateral rate}, which is the term commonly used for collateralized OTC trades.
-We will provide a more in-depth definition of SOFR in Section \ref{sec2.1}.
+As a useful extension of the overnight SOFR, the {\it SOFR Averages} were introduced as either compound or simple averages of the SOFR over rolling 30-, 90-, and 180-calendar day periods.
+The {\it SOFR Index} allows for the calculation of compounded average SOFR over custom time periods.
+By their construction, the SOFR Averages are manifestly backward-looking term rates, as opposed to forward-looking term rates, such as the LIBOR.

-The advantage of transitioning from LIBOR to SOFR is that the latter is determined by observing market transactions, rather than merely taking a survey.
-SOFR is therefore considerably less susceptible to banks attempting to manipulate the market.
-Additionally, while the LIBOR referenced unsecured borrowing and hence reflects also the interbank credit risk (see a study by Filipovi\'c and Trolle \cite{FT2013}), the repurchase transactions are backed by the Treasury securities as collateral.
-The collateral backing protects the lender in the event of default, and thus SOFR can be interpreted as having negligible credit risk.
-Although SOFR has many advantages compared to LIBOR, there are several key issues regarding the transition.
-One of the primary challenges is SOFR has a single reference period, overnight, in contrast to LIBOR that has a range of maturities.
-Since in the case of SOFR there are no directly observable long-term maturities, the forward interest rate needs to be inferred from the overnight rate and derivative instruments.
-Another key issue, specifically in regard to swap contracts, is that the \textit{SOFR Average} is a backward-looking compound overnight rate, while LIBOR is a forward-looking term rate.
+The clear benefit from transition from LIBOR to SOFR is that the latter is determined by market transactions, rather than by taking a survey, and thus it is considerably less susceptible to banks attempting to manipulate the market.
+Additionally, while the LIBOR referenced unsecured borrowing and hence reflected also the interbank credit risk (see, e.g., Filipovi\'c and Trolle \cite{FiT2013}), the repurchase transactions are backed by the Treasury securities as collateral and thus the SOFR is a secured rate with negligible credit risk since collateral backing protects the lender in the event of default.
+Since its introduction, the SOFR has gradually became an influential interest rate that banks use to price U.S. dollar-denominated loans and fixed income derivatives.
+An analogous transition from IBOR to a risk-free rate (RFR) has been recently implemented in other major economies, although some other RFRs are unsecured, that is, based on transactions with no collateral backing.